dotnet/msbuild/documentation/specs/BuildCheck/BuildCheck.md

 * Bulk configuration of multiple rules (based on prefixes).
 * Specifying scope of MSBuild imports that will be considered for check (so that e.g. data from sdk won't even be passed to check, if not requested).
 * Attempts to try to configure standard msbuild warnings/errors via `.editorconfig` should lead to fail fast errors.
-* Configuring check levels when checking from binlog - beyond the collected editorconfigs
+* Configuring BuildCheck levels when checking from binlog - beyond the collected editorconfigs
 * Structured information in VS error window (similarly to the Roslyn check reports - reports have titles, details, locations, searchable codes and exposed links leading to detailed documentation).